-- Case study 1: Climate change as a global challenge
+- Case study 1: War as a global challenge

-- Case study 1: Applying problem-solving approaches to climate change
+- Case study 1: Applying problem-solving approaches to war

-- Case study 2: Pandemics as a Global Challenge
+- Case study 2: Biodiversity loss as a global challenge

-- Case study 2: Applying problem-solving approaches to COVID-19/pandemics
+- Case study 2: Applying problem-solving approaches to biodiversity loss

-- Case study 3: Migration as a global challenge
+- Case study 3: Climate change as a global challenge

-- Case study 3: Applying problem-solving approaches to migration
+- Case study 3: Applying problem-solving approaches to climate change

 - Conclusion: The limits and possibilities of international law